sccnlab/PyMVPD_LITE/README.md

     - This parameter determines the array of regularization strength values to try in the cross-validation for Ridge regression.
     - It is only used if you are using a linear RidgeCV regression model by setting "params.mode_class='LR', params.lin_reg=True, params.reg_type='RidgeCV'".
     - The default array is [0.1, 1.0, 10.0].

-- **inputinfo.sub**
-  - This variable specifies the subject whose data are to be analyzed.
-- **input.filepath_func**
-  - This variable specifies the list of paths to the directories containing processed functional data.
-- **inputinfo.filepath_mask1**
-  - This variable specifies the path to the directory containing the predictor ROI mask.
-- **inputinfo.filepath_mask2**
-  - This variable specifies the path to the directory containing the target ROI mask.
-- **inputinfo.roidata_save_dir**
-  - This variable specifies the path to the directory where the extracted functional data will be saved.
-- **inputinfo.results_save_dir**
-  - This variable specifies the path to the directory where the results will be saved.
-- **inputinfo.save_prediction**
-  - This variable specifies whether to save predicted timecourses in the target ROI.

-### List of Model Parameters

-NOTICE: Remember to set the value of the parameter manually if you do not want to use the default value.

 ## Citation
 PyMVPD has been used in: